To WordPress or Not To WordPress?

 - Facebook NewsRoom

-WordPress’ got very popular and by some sources it covers about 1/3 of the Internet.
+As you see, WordPress' got very popular and by some sources, it covers more than 1/3 of the Internet.
 Can you imagine that?
-Every third website out there uses WordPress!
-Of the websites that have a content management system, WordPress has got about 60% of the market.
-The second one is Joomla which holds only 6.5%.
+At least every third website out there uses WordPress!
+Of the websites that have a content management system, WordPress has got about 64% of the market.
+The second one is Shopify, which holds only 3.8%.
 That fact is significant because it creates a snowball effect.
 Becoming more popular, WordPress is drawing more people with better skills to use it and work on it.
 More plugins (add-ons, extending basic WordPress functionality) are getting created, giving new possibilities to WordPress users.

 Here comes the responsibility

-I remember the summer I spent in the French Alps at my friend’s mountain house.
-I did a lot of meditation and walks.
-I also had a jeep and I would go to the woods to cut some trees to prepare an area for a new road.
+I remember the summer I spent in the French Alps at my friend's mountain house.
+I had a jeep and I would go to the woods to cut some trees to prepare an area for a new road.
 One morning I got out of the house with a cup of coffee listening to the stream beneath the garden and started to fantasize about staying in the Alps for good.
 I got into a fantasy that I would get a black labrador, with whom I’d ride in the jeep and live as a hermit.
-Do you remember the film called “Into the Wild”?
+Do you remember the film called "Into the Wild"?
 That kind of thing.
 A few days later my mother called and said that she got a black lab.
-I was very happy because my dreams were partially coming true and I got a personal proof that telepathy works 😉
+I was very happy because my dreams were partially coming true and I got personal proof that telepathy works ;)

 WordPress site is "alive" in many ways